How to Use The Camelot Wheel to Mix in Key

 Therefore, a section of musicians and DJs believe that mixing tracks should come with intuition rather than strictly adhering to the rules of staying within the key.

-The idea that creating a mix is an intuitive process is quite valid since much of the learning for DJs come from live performances.
+The idea that creating a mix is an intuitive process is quite valid since much of the learning for DJs comes from live performances.

-Therefore, many purists believe that rather than staying in the bound of key compatibility and risking creativity the mixes should focus on the floor vibe, energy level, and use of right track whether they are off-key or not.
+Therefore, many purists believe that rather than staying within the bounds of key compatibility and risking creativity, the mixes should focus on the floor vibe, energy level, and use of the right track, whether they are off-key or not.
 However, this approach requires a trained ear and ample knowledge of music theory.

 Key Detection Software

-Since we have discussed at length about mixing in key and the debate around it, still the truth remains that DJs nowadays frequently utilize key detection software for better and harmonic mixes.
+Since we have discussed at length mixing in key and the debate around it, the truth remains that DJs nowadays frequently utilize key detection software for better and harmonic mixes.

-There is a whole diverse range of key detection software available that helps DJs to identify and label tracks while creating mixes.
-A few widely recognized and industry-standard key detection software includes Mixed in Key, Traktor DJ 2, Keyfinder, and Djay Pro.
+There is a diverse range of key detection software available that helps DJs identify and label tracks while creating mixes.
+A few widely recognized and industry-standard key detection software include Mixed in Key, Traktor DJ 2, Keyfinder, and Djay Pro.

 Difference Between Camelot Wheel and Circle of Fifths

-The Camelot wheel and circle of fifths can cause a sense of confusion among some and rightly so.
-Let’s put it this way that Camelot Wheel and Circle of fifth are essentially similar systems with some differences in terms of technicality among both.
+The Camelot wheel and circle of fifths can cause a sense of confusion among some, and rightly so.
+Let’s put it this way: Camelot Wheel and Circle Of Fifth are essentially similar systems with some differences in terms of technicality among both.

-The circle of fifths is more suitable musicians whereas, the Camelot wheel is suitable for DJs who are into creating mixes and mashups.
-Both the wheels essentially utilize a similar design, but both differ in terms of presentation.
+The circle of fifths is more suitable for musicians, whereas the Camelot wheel is suitable for DJs who are into creating mixes and mashups.
+Both wheels essentially utilize a similar design, but both differ in terms of presentation.

 Conclusion

-With so many available software for key detection, Camelot Wheel, and DJ-ing sets, the job of creating harmonious and well-blended mixes is easier than ever.
+With so many available software for key detection, Camelot Wheel, and DJ-ing sets, the process of creating harmonious and well-blended mixes is easier than ever.

 Brian Clark